-The success and growth of the Irish construction industry in 2019 empowered construction professionals, particularly those savvy enough to pick and choose from a plethora of employment opportunities.
+The success and continued growth of the Irish construction industry empowered construction professionals, particularly those savvy enough to pick and choose from a plethora of employment opportunities.

 On the other hand, employers are feeling the pinch of a talent shortage, requiring them to be more creative and agile when it comes to both employee attraction and retention, says Stephen Hoban, Associate Director of our Construction, Property & Engineering team at Azon Recruitment.